dch42/music_catalog/README.md

 Bitrate and length exports are determined using operators: `=, <, >, <=, >=, !=`

 ## Directory Rename Output
+⚠️ Warning: Not extensively tested.
+Use at your own risk.

 Currently renames directories formatted as such:
 ~~~